 Differential diagnosis for unilateral, left leg edema

-I saw a 53 year old female today for left ankle pain and chronic left leg swelling.
-Swelling was pitting, meaning that with digital pressure to the skin, when you pull away, your finger leaves a divot, or pit in the skin.
+I saw a 53-year-old female today for left ankle pain and chronic left leg swelling.
+The swelling was pitting, meaning that with digital pressure to the skin, when you pull away, your finger leaves a divot, or pit in the skin.
 Pitting edema classically describes fluid retention in the legs, commonly called venous stasis.
 But this case was unusual.
 The swelling was only in the left leg.

 It’s interesting to note that May-Thurner Syndrome is due to the alignment of the vena cava (venous return to the heart) and aorta (arterial supply to the legs).
 You can see from the attached picture how the anatomical arrangement of the arterial tree is superficial to the venous return.